iliashevrin/summer-school-tutorials/spec-stats.md

 We would like to add a right click menu item in the GUI of Spectra that prints to the console some statistics on the specification, such as the number of assumtions/guarantees by kind, and the node count of the BDD represantation of the initial and transition formulas of the system and the environment.

-1. First, create a separate git branch from master, by running `git checkout -b [YOUR_NAME]-tutorial-spec-stats origin/master`.
+1. Create a separate git branch in `spectra-synt`, tracking master, by running `git checkout -b [YOUR_NAME]-tutorial-spec-stats origin/master`.
 2. Create a Java class called `StatsJob` under tau.smlab.syntech.ui.jobs package in tau.smlab.syntech.ui project.
-3. Paste the following content for the class:
+3. Paste the following content into the class:
    ```java
    public class StatsJob extends SyntechJob {